Organic Search vs Paid Search: The Marketer’s Handbook

 Organic search also delivers benefits that compound.

-When you launch and maintain your SEO strategy, as well as expand on it, your company can maximize all the advantages of organic SEO.
+When you launch and maintain your SEO strategy, as well as expand on it like by adopting voice search SEO, your company can maximize all the advantages of organic SEO.
 As you create must-share content, you attract links to your site from other websites, plus get industry chatter around your business.

 All these benefits compound because you continue to create A-plus content, and can generate more: